Ground state energy of dilute Bose gases in 1D: Lower bound in Theorem

 To make \eqref{heurist} in the proof outlined in Section \ref{SecProofidea} precise, we relate the Neumann ground state energy to the Lieb--Liniger energy in Lemma \ref{LemmaNormBoundEpsilon}.
-First, we state a direct adaptation of Lemma \ref{lemscatlength}, more suited to our purpose here.
+First, we state a direct adaptation of Lemma \ref{lemscatlength}, more suited to our purpose here (note the boundary conditions $f(R)=f(-R)=1$ in Lemma \ref{lemscatlength} are replaced by the contributions from the delta functions here).

 \begin{lemma}[Dyson's lemma] Let $ R>R_0=\textnormal{range}(v) $ and $ \varphi\in H^1(\R) $, then for any interval $ \mathcal{I}\ni 0 $